Identification of hedonic equilibrium and nonseparable simultaneous equations: Single market identification with scalar attribute

 Once inverse demand is identified, the consumer potential $V(x,z)$, hence the utility function~$\bar U(x,z)$, can be recovered up to a constant by integration of the first order condition~(\ref{eq:foc}):

-We summarize the previous discussion in the following identification statement, originally due to \citeasnoun{HMN:2010}. \begin{proposition} Under Assumptions~\ref{ass:ec}, \ref{ass:uh}, \ref{ass:supp}, \ref{ass:sm}, $\bar U(x,z)$ is nonparametrically identified, in the sense that $z\mapsto \bar U_z(x,z)$ is the only marginal utility function compatible with the pair~$(P_{xz},p)$, i.e., any other marginal utility function coincides with it, $P_{z\vert x}$ almost surely. \end{proposition} Unlike the demand function, which is identified without knowledge of the surplus function $\zeta$, as long as the latter satisfies single crossing (Assumption~\ref {ass:sm}), identification of the preference function $\bar U(x,z)$ does require a priori knowledge of the function $\zeta$.
-This includes existing results in this literature. \citeasnoun{EHN:2004} cover the case where $\zeta(x,\varepsilon,z)=z\varepsilon$ and do so without assuming that the distribution of unobserved heterogeneity $P_{\varepsilon\vert x}$ is known.
-In that case, $\varepsilon(x,z)$ increasing in $z$, maximizes $\mathbb{E}[z\varepsilon|x]$ among all joint distributions for $ (z,\varepsilon)$, subject to the marginal restrictions that $z\sim P_{z|x}$ and $\varepsilon\sim P_{\varepsilon|x}$.
-This follows from the classical \citeasnoun{HLP:1952} inequalities.
-This optimization formulation is dimension free and is the key to our extension of the identification argument to the case of a vector of qualities $z$.
-The maximization of $\mathbb{E}[z\varepsilon|x]$ has a natural extension in the multivariate case $ \zeta(x,\varepsilon,z)=z^{\prime}\varepsilon$, where quality $z$ and taste for quality $\varepsilon$ are conformable vectors.
-We shall examine the case $\zeta(x,\varepsilon,z)=z^{\prime}\varepsilon$ in the next section, before moving to the general extension with arbitrary surplus function $\zeta(x,\varepsilon,z)$, allowing marginal utility to be nonlinear in unobserved taste, hence allowing interactions between consumer and good characteristics in the utility.
+We summarize the previous discussion in the following identification statement, originally due to \citet{HMN:2010}. \begin{proposition} Under Assumptions~\ref{ass:ec}, \ref{ass:uh}, \ref{ass:supp}, \ref{ass:sm}, $\bar U(x,z)$ is nonparametrically identified, in the sense that $z\mapsto \bar U_z(x,z)$ is the only marginal utility function compatible with the pair~$(P_{xz},p)$, i.e., any other marginal utility function coincides with it, $P_{z\vert x}$ almost surely. \end{proposition} Unlike the demand function, which is identified without knowledge of the surplus function~$\zeta$, as long as the latter satisfies single crossing (Assumption~\ref {ass:sm}), identification of the preference function~$\bar U(x,z)$ does require a priori knowledge of the function~$\zeta$.